Houthis seize strategic Yemeni city, escalating power struggle

 The Houthis are allied with former President Ali Abdullah Saleh, still influential in the military despite having given up power in 2011 after mass protests against his rule.
 The Yemeni army has varied loyalties, with most units being controlled by the Houthis or Saleh, while some are loyal to Hadi.

-In his speech, Houthi criticised the U.N.
+In his speech, Houthi criticized the U.N.
 Security Council, saying it was led by countries plotting "evil" against others.

 He also accused Saudi Arabia and Qatar - two among several Gulf Arab states opposed to the Houthis' rise to power - of fomenting "destruction" inside and outside the region.